-The practice of keeping aquariums came about in the late 1800's.
-They were fairly crude unlike the modern acrylic aquariums of today.
+Acrylic aquariums are the latest and greatest today.
+It is interesting to note that the practice of keeping aquariums came about in the late 1800's.
+They were fairly crude unlike the modern versions of today.
 Usually these ancient aquariums only had one side that was made of glass, with the other three sides being made of metal or wood.

 Aquariums drastically changed in the 1960's with the invention of silicone adhesive.
 Metal frames became obsolete and more people started to keep salt water fish and invertebrates.

 More recently glass tanks have become less frequently used due to the flexibility of acrylic.
 Literally flexibility!
 Acrylic aquariums are far more forgiving than their glass counterparts.